PropScorer Logo

 Is Apex Trader Funding legit?

-How much does Apex Trader Funding cost to start?
+How much does Apex Trader Funding cost?

 What profit split does Apex Trader Funding offer?